Skip to Main Content

 Gigglewaters Social Club and Screening Room: A party of movie buffs can enjoy the ultimate of screenings at Gigglewaters.
 This social club and restaurant's got a hidden theater out back where you can knock back cocktails to classic box office hits like Indiana Jones and Snatch.
 Larger groups can even book the entire 32-seater venue out for screening parties.

 EDGE Rooftop Cocktail Lounge: Soak up that Florida sunshine on South Howard Avenue.
 EDGE sits pretty on the top of the Epicurean Hotel, boasting some of the best views of the Tampa skyline around.
-The bar is best known for cocktails, using fresh fruit, herbs, and spices for that extra kick.
+The bar is best known for cocktails, using fresh fruit, herbs and spices for that extra kick.
 Wine and craft beers are also on the menu.

 Expert Tampa Travel Tips

 The best time to visit Tampa for optimum weather conditions is between November and March when you'll avoid the humidity and showers of summer.
+If you're planning a Tampa bachelor party during spring break or major sports seasons, make sure you book early.
+Hotels and activities can fill up fast.

 Brittany Barber and Allyson Johnson contributed to this article.